flokoe/bash-hackers-wiki/docs/howto/getopts_tutorial.md

 ### Terminology

-It\'s useful to know what we\'re talking about here, so let\'s see\...
+It's useful to know what we\'re talking about here, so let's see\...
 Consider the following command line:

     mybackup -x -f /etc/mybackup.conf -r ./foo.txt ./bar.txt